 Travel Friendly

-This stroller was built with travel in mind: the compact, self-standing fold and light weight make it simple to tuck into an overhead bin or the trunk.
-You can collapse it one-handed between flights or while handling luggage, though it’s a good idea to check your airline’s carry-on rules before you go.
+This stroller was built with travel in mind.
+The compact, self-standing fold and light weight make it simple to tuck into an overhead bin or the trunk.
+You can collapse it one-handed between flights or while handling luggage.
+Check your airline’s carry-on rules before you go.

 Child Friendly

 Your child gets a comfy ride thanks to the multi-position recline, adjustable calf support and UV50 canopy.
-It accepts Graco’s SnugRide infant car seats, so you can transfer a sleeping baby without disturbing them and use it from infancy up to the stated weight limits.
+It accepts Graco SnugRide infant car seats, so you can transfer a sleeping baby without disturbing them and use it from infancy up to 50 lbs.

 Key Benefits